j-chao/devops_workshops/00_containers/00_containers.md

 ```
 Here, we are defining an environment variable, that will be injected into the container at runtime.

-For the nginx portion of the file, there’s a few things to look out for.a
+For the nginx portion of the file, there’s a few things to look out for.

 ```
 ports: